We are pleased to have opened the call for applications for our 2024 Visiting Fellowship Scheme.

 The Visiting Fellowship Scheme provides an opportunity for the Peter McMullin Centre on Statelessness to engage with a range of different statelessness scholars and to expand international research collaborations.
 The Centre offers Visiting Fellowships for up to two months.
 Visiting scholars are provided with a workspace, computer and library access.
 They are encouraged to give a short work-in-progress seminar and to participate in the academic life and work of the Centre including events and workshops.

-The Visiting Fellowships are to be taken up within the timeframe of February to December 2023.
+The Visiting Fellowships are to be taken up within the time frame from February to December 2024.
 Once accepted, Visiting Fellows are encouraged to consider timing their visits to coincide with any major Centre activities.

 Applications must include the following in one PDF document: